What training do I need to do?

 For other organisations, you may wish to access a Working Together to Safeguard Children e-learning course (see below).
 Or, you may wish for a member of your organisation to become an approved SSCP trainer (see below) so that they can deliver the SSCP Working Together to Safeguard Children induction and refresher course to staff in house.

-This e-learning course is delivered through the Surrey Skills Academy website (firstname.lastname@example.org) The cost per user is £12.50 and payment to Surrey County Council will be taken prior to completing the course.
-Please be aware that if the user is not already registered, they will need to do this before beginning the E-Learning and will need to request a registration code from the Surrey Skills Academy Team.
+This e-learning course is delivered through the Surrey Skills Academy website There is no cost currently attached to the e-learning however this may change in future.
+Please be aware that if the user is not already registered, they will need to do this before beginning the E-Learning and will need to request a registration code from the HR Programme Support Team

 SSCP WTSC Approved Training Register